jorendorff/talks/blame/blame.md

 The overdoses caused burns and radiation poisoning.
 Three of the patients died.
-*(write on board, all the way to the right: "3 patients lost")* These accidents remain the worst in the history of radiation medicine.
+*(write on board, all the way to the right: "3 patients lost")* These accidents were the worst in the history of radiation medicine.

 This talk is in two parts.
 The first half is about this medical device and why it malfunctioned.